Updated: May 28, 2026

 Will cats replace dogs since they both are pets?
 The same is relevant for the debate regarding PWAs and native mobile apps.
 Each solution has its pros and cons, so one cannot fully replace the other.
 However, as a business owner, you should stay in the know of both options to find the golden mean between your budget limitations and users’ needs.

 Let end-users guide you.
-If your audience is unlikely to download and install the app, invest in developing a PWA that doesn’t require these actions.
+If your audience is unlikely to download and install the app, invest in developing a progressive web app that doesn’t require these actions.
 And if you need to collect data from users’ devices to provide them with a first-class UX and CX, a native app wins.
 Also, consider building both a PWA and a native app to cover more customer groups.